fsprojects/LocSta/README.md

 ## Core Concept

-A `SigStream<'v,'c,'s>` is a function that takes a `StateController` and a context value, and returns an output value along with the updated state.
+A `SigStream<'v,'c,'s>` is a function that takes a `StateController` and a context value, and returns a **sequence of output values** along with the updated state.
 The `stream { }` computation expression composes these blocks, automatically managing state allocation and threading.
+Streams can emit zero, one, or multiple values per tick using `yield`.

 ```fsharp
 open LocSta.Core